Physical therapy in Green Bay

 Meet the Team

 Physical therapists use biofeedback to control and evaluate different functions in the body.
 Biofeedback involves the patient connecting to software that connects them to electrical sensors.
-These sensors provide valuable information about the body.

 Cancer Rehabilitation Program

 Cancer rehabilitation is an individualized program to aid people after diagnosis of any type of cancer, at any stage.
 Common medical treatments for cancer include surgery, chemotherapy and radiation.